Q&A ON OSHAS

 - Wear appropriate personal protective equipment (PPE) for the job that you are doing.
 Wear gloves whenever there is a possibility of contact with blood or other body fluids.
 Inspect all personal protective equipment before wearing for damage, punctures or tears.

 - Identify and use engineering controls.
-These are devices that isolate or remove bloodborne pathogen hazards, which may include sharps containers, fume hoods, self-sheathing or retractable needles and needleless systems.
+These are devices that isolate or remove bloodborne pathogen hazards, which may include fume hoods, biological safety cabinets, sharps containers, self-sheathing or retractable needles and needleless systems.

 - Wear face shields and/or goggles if there is the possibility of blood or body fluids splashing.